thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/3m-throughput-single-node-performance-test.md

 * TOC
 {:toc}

-In the realm of MQTT brokers, performance under heavy workloads is paramount.
+In the context of MQTT brokers, optimal performance during high workloads is of utmost importance.
 This article explores a recent performance test of TBMQ, where we examined its ability to handle a staggering throughput of **3 million messages per second** with a single-digit milliseconds latency.
 With only one node, we pushed the limits of TBMQ's capabilities.